MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 7. Add the SDK frameworks to the project in Xcode:

    * Make sure the Project Navigator is visible (⌘+1).
    * Drag and drop the **AppCenter.framework**, **AppCenterAnalytics.framework**, **AppCenterCrashes.framework** and **AppCenterReactNativeShared.framework** files from the Finder (in the location from the previous step) into Xcode's Project Navigator.
-Note that the **AppCenter.framework** and **AppCenterReactNativeShared.framework** files are required to start the SDK, make sure they are added to your project, otherwise the other modules won't work and your app won't compile.
+The **AppCenter.framework** and **AppCenterReactNativeShared.framework** files are required to start the SDK, make sure they're added to your project, otherwise the other modules won't work and your app won't compile.
    * A dialog will appear, make sure your app target is checked, then click **Finish**.

 8. Link AppCenter React Native plugins projects to your app's project: